hsnucnmc/winter-2022/mysql.md

 # SQL - Basic Statements

-`DELETE` statement is "D", it can remove existing records in a table.
+`DELETE` statement is "D" in CRUD, it can remove existing records in a table.

 The syntax is